We are a team of dedicated and entrepreneurial individuals, united by our passion for the arts and their impact.

 As an Account Manager Kate is responsible for the smooth running of our partnerships with charities and publishers.
 She’s also our Wild in Art Marketing Lead for event partners.
 When she’s not in the office or on the road visiting an event partner, Kate is a keen amateur potter and hopes to have a pottery studio in her back garden one day.

-While leading the sponsorship drive as Head of Partnerships for Manchester’s Bee in the City event, Julie also spends her time treading the boards with her local musical theatre company.
+Julie recently led the sponsorship drive as Head of Partnerships for Manchester’s Bee in the City event.
+Outside of work she enjoys treading the boards with her local musical theatre company.

 Development Co-ordinator and Project Account Manager